 About the Workshop

-The Civil Discourse in Teaching Workshop is a 90-minute hybrid professional development experience designed to help instructors create classroom environments that promote respectful and productive dialogue—especially when discussions become complex or sensitive.
+The Civil Discourse in Teaching Workshop is a 90-minute professional development experience designed to help instructors create classroom environments that promote respectful and productive dialogue — especially when discussions become complex or sensitive.

 Developed in partnership with Faculty Success and the Faculty Senate, this workshop supports the Teaching Hub’s mission of enhancing teaching impact and effectiveness across UNT educators.
 Participants will engage in collaborative scenario-based discussions, share strategies in small groups, and gain practical, university-supported resources for addressing real-world classroom interactions.